laurenlolak/Product-Management-Work/README.md

 # Product Marketing Management Examples

-<b>Whitepapers.
-Longform marketing collateral</b>

 <img src="Vancouver Sun Image 3.jpg"
      alt="Vancouver Sun Image 3.jpg"
      style="float: left; margin-right: 0.5px;" />

-Cloud Phones: 9 Transformative Benefits for Service Providers
+<b>Cloud Phone Whitepaper: 9 Transformative Benefits for Service Providers</b>

 Cloud services are the new normal for businesses, with market revenue expected to surpass $49 billion by 2023.
 As IT teams opt to host less hardware on-premises, SMBs and enterprises are increasingly diverting more budget dollars to cloud apps and platforms — and phone and communication systems are no exception.